-Renewable energy-an MSA overview
+Renewable energy-an MSA OVERVIEW

-Renewable energy deal activity continues to heat up, with M&A activity having maintained a steady rise in volume for the past 5 years.
+Renewable energy deal activity continues to heat up, with M&A activity having maintained a steady rise in volume for the past 7 years.
 Valuations are up as utilities and other larger players strive to keep up with new entrants and the pace of technological change.
 Corporate and financial buyers alike are searching for new opportunities while keeping a close eye on the potential risks.

 - 01 M&A activity in renewables is healthy and growing.
 Deal volumes have increased every year since 2010 and continue to climb.
-In the first half of 2017, there were 198 deals globally, worth EUR22.5 billion. - Valuations are expected to rise for offshore renewables in particular.
-Offshore renewables are expected to increase over the next 24 months, according to 82 percent of respondents, followed by photovoltaic solar (81 percent), hydropower (68 percent) and thermal solar (51 percent). - There are still bureaucratic and legislative obstacles to overcome for those considering an investment in renewables.
+In 2017, there were 406 deals globally, worth EUR40.1 billion. - 02 Valuations are expected to rise for offshore renewables in particular.
+Offshore renewables are expected to increase over the next 24 months, according to 82 percent of respondents, followed by photovoltaic solar (81 percent), hydropower (68 percent) and thermal solar (51 percent). - 03 There are still bureaucratic and legislative obstacles to overcome for those considering an investment in renewables.
 Planning permits and licenses are the main concern for 25 percent of respondents in the survey.